selfxiron/To-Do-List-in-Python/README.md

 - ✅ View, Load, and Save tasks effortlessly
 - ➕ Add New Tasks to your list anytime
 - ❌ Remove Tasks by selecting their number
+- ✏️ Edit existing tasks
+- 🌟 User-friendly and interactive command-line UI
+- 💬 Smooth and intuitive UX with emoji-based feedback for a visually appealing experience
 - 🔁 Continuous Loop until you decide to exit

 ## 🚀 How to Run